freedge/dnsflow/README.md

 - we don't expect that much DNS traffic on the node
 - it's essentially best effort
 - this is a proof of concept and we do not care about cleaning flows we added
+- in our proof of concept, we rebuild a list of interesting pods and egressfirewall resources every 10 seconds, so if the DNS query arrives too early it will fail for sure

 # Running

 ## in localdev

-we start ovn-kubernetes kind environment, and retrieve its config. we start a local Coredns process, here's an example of Corefile to get started:
+we start ovn-kubernetes [kind](https://github.com/ovn-org/ovn-kubernetes/blob/master/docs/kind.md) environment, and retrieve its config. we start a local CoreDNS process, here's an example of Corefile to get started:
 ```
 .:1053 {
     forward .
 8.8.8.8:53